golubev/fastapi-advanced-rest-template/README.md

 # fastapi-todo-rest

-This is a REST API backend for a TODO application built with Python and FastAPI.
+REST API backend boilerplate built with FastAPI and Celery.
 Inspired by [tiangolo/full-stack-fastapi-postgresql](https://github.com/tiangolo/full-stack-fastapi-postgresql) and [testdrivenio/fastapi-react](https://github.com/testdrivenio/fastapi-react).

 The project is intended to be used as a template or a reference for creating new web services.
 The most interesting part is the tools and technologies that this project use.
 See the Features section below.